tmp2tmp/eee/docs/oop_featured.md

 	in the contexts where ordinay functions of the same signatures can be used.

 Implementing multi-methods as function objects has advantages over implementing as global/module functions:
-- Together with being implemented as function call operators, specializations can be confined and managed more conveniently than of global/module functions.
+- Together with being implemented as member functions, specializations can be confined and managed more conveniently than of global/module functions.
 - Instance specific data can be associated to each function object while global/module functions can have only common global/static data.